AlexGitHubP/basic-laravel-config-files/README.md

 # laravel-package.json
 Basic initial setup for new laravel packages<br/>
-Add file to root laravel project, and run "npm install" from CLI.
+Add both files to root laravel project, and run "npm install" from CLI.